 If you buy a protective put, you have control over whether to exercise your option or not at the strike price you chose.

 Adopting such a strategy does not cap your potential profits.
 The profits from the strategy are determined by the growth potential of the underlying asset itself.
 However, a portion of the profits is reduced by the premium paid for the put option.

-With this in mind, this strategy will create a limit for potential losses as any losses in the stock position below the strike of the put option will be compensated by profits in the option.
+This strategy will create a limit for potential losses as any losses in the stock position below the strike of the put option will be compensated by profits in the option.

-You own shares of XYZ PLC, with each share valued at 405.
-Even though you feel the value of these shares may fall in the short term, you want to keep ownership of them for a number of potential reasons (eg they pay a good dividend; you don’t want to crystallise a capital gain; they are a good long-term hold).
+You feel that the value of these shares may fall in the short term, but you want to keep ownership of them for several potential reasons (e.g., they pay a good dividend; you don’t want to crystallise a capital gain; they are a good long-term hold).

-- If the share price goes beyond 420, you will experience a gain in the overall position as your breakeven point was the stock price paid plus the premium paid for the option
+- If the share price goes beyond 425, you will experience a gain in the overall position as your breakeven point was the stock price paid plus the premium paid for the option

 - In this scenario, the share price will remain the same or slightly rise.
 However, you will lose money in the form of the premium you paid for the protective put option itself